heynickc/awesome-ddd/readme.md

 ### PHP
 - [Broadway](https://github.com/broadway/broadway) - Broadway is a (PHP) project providing infrastructure and testing helpers for creating CQRS and event sourced applications.

+### Python

+- [Eventsoucing in Python](https://github.com/johnbywater/eventsourcing) - Mature, stable Python library for event sourcing and DDD.
+Supports wide variety of databases, different kinds of orderings of domain events, application level encryption, snapshotting, optimistic concurrency control, and process events.
+Applications, and entire systems of applications, can be defined independently of infrastructure, and run in different ways (single threaded, multi-threaded, clocked, stepping, multi-process, actor model) and with different infrastructure.

 ### Ruby
 - [Rails Event Store](https://railseventstore.org) - Rails Event Store (RES) is a library for publishing, consuming, storing and retrieving events.
 It's your best companion for going with an event-driven architecture for your Rails application.